audrey-kho/audrey-kho/README.md

-## 👋 Hey there, I'm Audrey!
+## 👋 Hi there, I'm Audrey!
-I'm a rising senior at the University of Washington studying Informatics.
-Check out my new portfolio website [here](http://audrey-kho.github.io/)!
+I'm a rising senior at the University of Washington studying Informatics, currently interning at Braze in NYC! 🗽

 ### I’m learning about
 - ⚛ Node.js